-If the effects of the software failure mode propagate through the interfaces of the software product, but no match can be established with any system failure identified by the customer ([ECSS-Q-80] requirement 5.4.4a.2), then the criticality category of the software failure mode should be denoted as "Propagates through interfaces".
-This information should then be provided back for integration into the system-level FMECA (see [ECSS-Q-30-02] requirement 4.5a, and [ECSS-Q-80] clause 6.2.2.7), for an overall evaluation of failure consequences at system level, and criticality category assignment through [ECSS-Q-80] 5.2.3.25.2.3.3Table D-1 .
+If the effects of the software failure mode propagate through the interfaces of the software product, but no match can be established with any system failure identified by the customer ([ECSS-Q-80] requirement 5.4.4a.2), then the severity level of the software failure mode is denoted as "Propagates through interfaces".
+This information is then provided back for integration into the system-level FME(C)A (see [ECSS-Q-30-02] requirement 4.5a, and [ECSS-Q-80] clause 6.2.2.7), for an overall evaluation of failure consequences at system level, and criticality category assignment as specified in sections 5.2.3.2 and 5.2.3.3 of this handbook .

-The results of the integration of the SFMECA with system-level analyses, i.e. the criticality classification of the software failure modes based of their final effects at system level, considering any prevention/compensation mechanism, should also be documented in the SFMECA itself.
+It is recommended that the results of the integration of the SFMEA with system-level analyses, i.e. the severity classification of the software failure modes based of their final effects at system level, considering any prevention/compensation mechanism, be documented in the SFMEA itself.

-The SFMECA can then be directly used for software criticality classification, by assigning to each software component the criticality category corresponding to the one of the failure mode, among all the potential failure modes of that software component, which has the highest criticality category.
-Considerations of potential failure propagation between software components should then be made for the final assignment of criticality category (see section 6.2.2.2).
+The SFMEA can then be directly used for software criticality classification, by assigning to each software component the criticality category corresponding to the severity of the failure mode, among all the potential failure modes of that software component, which has the highest severity level.
+Considerations of potential failure propagation between software components are essential to the final assignment of criticality category (see section 6.2.2.2).

 Observable symptoms

-The observable symptoms of the failure should be documented in the SFMECA.
-If the software or system does not provide any mechanism to observe the corresponding failures, then some remarks and recommendations should be preliminarily noted.
-A description by which occurrence of the failure mode is detected or observed should be recorded.
-This could represent a trigger for defining maintainability requirements for the software.
+The observable symptoms of the failure are documented in the SFMEA.
+If the software or system does not provide any mechanism to observe the corresponding failures, then some remarks and recommendations are preliminarily noted.
+A description by which occurrence of the failure mode is detected or observed is recorded.
+This can represent a trigger for defining maintainability requirements for the software.

 Recommendations

-Recommendations should be provided depending on the purpose of the analysis.
+Recommendations are an integral part of the analysis, and depend on its purpose.

-If the FMECA is primarily performed to identify critical software components, then recommendations should be related to the means to reduce the risks associated with the software criticality.
+If the SFMEA is primarily performed to identify critical software components, then recommendations are related to the means to reduce the risks associated with the software criticality.
 To this end, recommendations can include addition of new requirements, or suggestions for design measures at system level or software level (e.g. for segregation and partitioning).
-These recommendations are used when integrating the SFMECA with the system-level analyses (see [ECSS-Q-80] requirement 6.2.2.7a.2).
+These recommendations are used when integrating the SFMEA with the system-level analyses (see [ECSS-Q-80] requirement 6.2.2.7a.2).

-When the SFMECA is applied (generally to critical software) as a measure for fault forecasting, then the recommendations should aim at the actual elimination of the consequences of the critical failures, and therefore the recommendations should be uniquely identified and traced, in order to verify that suitable design and verification measures have been put in place in order to eliminate the failure consequences or reduce them to an acceptable level.
+When the SFMEA is applied (generally to critical software) as a measure for fault forecasting, then the recommendations aim at the actual elimination of the consequences of the critical failures, and therefore the recommendations are uniquely identified and traced, in order to verify that suitable design and verification measures have been put in place in order to eliminate the failure consequences or reduce them to an acceptable level.
+To be noted that, if the consequences are actually eliminated, this may have an impact on the allocation of the criticality categories.

 Costs and benefits

-The main advantages of the SFMECA are:
+The main advantages of the SFMEA are:

 It is systematic.